Aphoh/docker-transmission-openvpn/README.md

 # Transmission with WebUI and OpenVPN
 Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
+This clone removes the /etc/localtime dependency for those having issues with it.
 It bundles certificates and configurations for the following VPN providers:

 | Provider Name                | Config Value |